Class Diagram Maker

 Parameter directionality shows the direction in which data is passed between objects or methods and is used to indicate whether a parameter is an input parameter, an output parameter, or both.
 The following are used to denote the parameter directionality.

-In: is used to indicate that the parameter is an input parameter.
+- In: is used to indicate that the parameter is an input parameter.
 This means that the parameter value is passed into the method or operation from the calling object.

-Out: is used to indicate that the parameter is an output parameter.
+- Out: is used to indicate that the parameter is an output parameter.
 This means that the parameter value is returned from the method or operation to the calling object.

-InOut: is used to indicate that the parameter is both an input and an output parameter.
+- InOut: is used to indicate that the parameter is both an input and an output parameter.
 It means that the parameter value is passed into the method or operation from the calling object, and then updated or modified by the method, and returned back to the calling object.

-- Define the attributes and methods
+- Define Relationships and Structure

-- Review, refine and finalize
+- Review, Update, and Share

 Class Diagram Articles

-FAQs about Class Diagram
+FAQs About Class Diagrams

-How to share your class diagram?
+How do you share your class diagram?

-How to collaborate with colleagues using Creately?
+How do you collaborate with colleagues using Creately?